mlekkha/LUCNORM/README.md

 # LUCNORM
-R code for the normalization of reporter data from transient transfection experiments
+R code for the normalization of reporter data from transient transfection experiments.

+## Under construction...